 The council will provide advice, specific to the responsibility of the Australian Government, on:

-- issues facing Australia’s forestry sector
+- issues facing Australia’s forest and wood products sectors

 - infrastructure priorities for continued growth

 - strategic priorities to support industry best practice

 - priorities for relevant research and development and innovation bodies

 - other forestry issues as raised by the membership or requested by the minister.

 The council will limit the scope of its advice to those issues facing Australia’s forest and wood products sectors.

 The chair of the council will be approved by the Prime Minister.